-\paragraph{Analysis of policy discovery efficiency} Figs.~\ref{efficiency_fig1} and \ref{efficiency_fig2} illustrate the convergence of the best policy performance with respect to the count of environment resets for four methods.
-Colored curves represent the mean performance over five runs, and shaded areas indicate the standard error of the mean, reflecting the stability of each method during the policy discovery process.
-MLES consistently demonstrates superior discovery efficiency compared to both DRL methods (DQN, PPO) and the LES-based baseline (EoH).
+As demonstrated, the MLES consistently shows superior search efficiency compared to the baselines.
 On the simpler Lunar Lander task, MLES discovers high-performing policies within approximately 5,000 environment resets, which is substantially faster than both PPO and DQN.
 On the more challenging Car Racing task, MLES achieves a convergence speed comparable to PPO while exhibiting significantly lower variance across runs, indicating more stable learning dynamics.
-In comparison to EoH, MLES yields both faster convergence and higher final performance across tasks.
+Compared with EoH, MLES achieves faster convergence and higher final performance across tasks.
 The narrower confidence intervals in later stages further emphasize MLES's robustness and consistency.
 These results highlight the benefits of incorporating visual feedback-driven behavior analysis into the evolutionary process.
 By leveraging richer signals beyond scalar performance metrics, MLES more effectively guides policy search, leading to faster convergence and enhanced stability.

-Another noteworthy point is that both MLES and EoH exhibit higher initial performance compared to DRL baselines.
-This advantage arises from the ability of the LES paradigm to easily use prior knowledge as initial policies, allowing for a more informed starting point.
+Another noteworthy observation is that both MLES and EoH achieve higher initial performance than DRL baselines.
+This advantage stems from the ability of the LES paradigm to readily leverage prior knowledge as initial policies, providing a more informed starting point for the search.
 In contrast, defining meaningful policies in the form of neural networks is challenging, and DRL methods typically rely on randomly initialized weights.
-This highlights the inherent capacity of MLES to reuse and transfer knowledge.
+This highlights MLES's inherent capacity to reuse and transfer knowledge.
 This capability is particularly valuable in domains where expert heuristics are available, enabling more sample-efficient exploration from the outset.